 This course is an overview of ethical issues relevant to our ecological environment.
 The student will be introduced to traditional ethical theories as well as those theories directly relating to the environment and sustainability.
-(Meets MnTC goal areas 6 and 9).

 SUST 2090 3 credits (1 lecture, 2 lab) Field Experience: Summer